viciousviper/DokanCloudFS/README.md

 ## Privacy advice

-Certain privacy-sensitive information will be stored on your local filesystem in the clear by DokanCloudFS, specifically:
+Certain privacy-sensitive information will be stored on your local filesystem by DokanCloudFS, specifically:

   - The file *%UserProfile%\AppData\Local\IgorSoft\IgorSoft.DokanCloudFS.&lt;RandomizedName&gt;\1.0.0.0\user.config* contains data required for automatic re-authentication with the configured cloud storage services such as
     - account names you entered in the browser or login window when authenticating to the various cloud storage services,
-    - potentially long-lived authentication/refresh tokens, or in some cases **e-mail accounts and hashed login passwords**, as provided by the specific cloud storage service for re-login.
+    - potentially long-lived authentication/refresh tokens, or in some cases **e-mail accounts and hashed login passwords** or even **user name and clear text password**, as provided by the specific cloud storage service for re-login.
-  - The file *&lt;DokanCloudFS binary path&gt;\IgorSoft.DokanCloudFS.Mounter.exe.config* contains the symmetric AES encryption keys used for client-side encryption of cloud content.
+  - The above information will be transparently **AES-encrypted** in the *.config* file if the command line option (**-p|--passPhrase**, see above in section [Usage](#Usage)) is used on *IgorSoft.DokanCloudFS.Mounter.exe*.
+Failing to specify a pass phrase will result in re-authentication data being stored in the clear.

-If you are concerned about protecting this information from unauthorized parties you should use appropriate tools to encrypt the files mentioned above at operating system level or possibly encrypt your system drive.
+  - The file *&lt;DokanCloudFS binary path&gt;\IgorSoft.DokanCloudFS.Mounter.exe.config* contains the symmetric AES encryption keys used for client-side encryption of cloud content.<br/>If you are concerned about protecting this information from unauthorized parties you should use appropriate tools to encrypt the files mentioned above at operating system level or possibly encrypt your system drive.

-DokanCloudFS does **not** store your authentication password for any cloud storage service (which would be impossible in the first place for all services employing the OAuth authentication scheme).
+DokanCloudFS **does not** store your authentication password for any cloud storage service (which would be impossible in the first place for all services employing the OAuth authentication scheme).<br/>It **does**, however, store user name and password for WebDAV accounts because there is no separate authorization token concept in WebDAV.

 ## Limitations

   - DokanCloudFS only supports mounting of a cloud storage volume's root directory.
   - The maximum supported file size varies between different cloud storage services.
-Moreover, the precise limits are not always disclosed.<br />Exceeding the size limit in a file writing operation will result in either a timout or a service error.
+Moreover, the precise limits are not always disclosed.<br />Exceeding the size limit in a file write operation will result in either a timout or a service error.
   - The files in a DokanCloudFS drive do not allow true random access, instead they are read or written sequentially as a whole.<br />Depending on the target application it *may* be possible to edit a file directly in the DokanCloudFS drive, otherwise it must be copied to a conventional drive for processing.
   - DokanCloudFS keeps an internal cache of directory metadata for increased performance.
 Changes made to the cloud storage volume outside of DokanCloudFS will not be automatically synchronized with this cache, therefore any form of concurrent write access may lead to unexpected results or errors.
   - The only encrypted file format supported by DokanCloudFS is the [AESCrypt](https://www.aescrypt.com/) file format.
-  - DokanCloudFS distinguishes encryption keys on a per-drive scale only.
-It is not possible to assign encryption keys to specific subdirectories or to individual files.<br />Although you could, in theory, mount several copies of the same cloud service volume in parallel, these copies will not synchronize their cached directory structures in any way (see above).<br />A future version of DokanCloudFS will support *read-only* access to unencrypted content on the cloud storage volume.
+  - DokanCloudFS distinguishes content encryption keys on a per-drive scale only.
+It is not possible to assign content encryption keys to specific subdirectories or to individual files.<br />Although you could, in theory, mount several copies of the same cloud service volume in parallel, these copies will not synchronize their cached directory structures in any way (see above).

 ## Known bugs